pavelkryukov/phototools/README.md

 all           # all files
 jpegs         # jpeg files
+nefs          # Nikon raws files takes(15)     # all similar and sequntially named photos, so I can keep the best one and remove all others
+              # parameter sets threshold, 1 is to get very similar, 15 is to catch the less similar ones
-nefs          # Nikon raws files takes         # all similar and sequntially named photos, so I can keep the best one and remove all others duplicates    # all photos which are stored under different name (SHA256-based) nefs_with_jpg # raw+jpg pairs so I can keep only one format instagram     # all photos saved by Instagram app
+duplicates    # all photos which are stored under different name (SHA256-based) nefs_with_jpg # raw+jpg pairs so I can keep only one format instagram     # all photos saved by Instagram app